opendatahub-io/opendatahub.io/src/content/docs/quick-installation.md

    If you Create an Instance that is not under`odh` a fatal error similar to "csv created in namespace with multiple operatorgroups, can't pick one automatically" will be raised.
    ![Change Namespace to 'odh'](../assets/img/pages/docs/quick-installation/installed-operators-change-namespace.png "Change Namespace to 'odh'")

+### Open Data Hub Dashboard

+The data scientists and other users will most likely use the Open Data Hub features through Open Data Hub Dashboard.
+Its URL can be found in Menu > Networking > Routes, Project `odh`, the Location colum of the `odh-dashboard` route.

 ### Upgrade to new operator(version 2.X)

 If you are currently having version 1.X installed and prefer upgrading to new operator 2.X, please follow below instruction: